ng-girls/todo-list-tutorial-french/installations.md

 You can download it and follow the installation instructions [here](https://git-scm.com/) .
 When asked if you'd like to install **git bash**, say yes.

-## Github
+## GitHub

-[Github](https://github.com/) is a code repository website, which integrates with Git.
+[GitHub](https://github.com/) is a code repository website, which integrates with Git.
 It allows you to publish your project on the Web, copy \(fork and clone\) other open source projects and collaborate.
-To be able to publish your project, make sure you create a user on Github \(for free, of course\).
+To be able to publish your project, make sure you create a user on GitHub \(for free, of course\).

 ## Angular-CLI